GeekTrainer/react-aswa-workshop/workshop/3-create-aswa.md

 1. In the **STATIC WEB APPS** section, select *Sign in to Azure* and complete the authentication process
 1. Select **Create Static Web App**, which is represented as the **+** icon when you mouse over **STATIC WEB APPS**, which will launch the wizard inside Visual Studio Code to setup your static web app
 1. Select your subscription, such as *Azure for Students*
-1. Leave *aswa-workshop* as the name of the new static web and select *Enter*
+1. Leave *react-aswa-workshop* as the name of the new static web and select *Enter*
 1. Select *Custom* for the build preset
 1. Leave */* as the location of your application code
 1. Leave *build* as the location of your build output

 Congratulations!
 You've now created and deployed your site!
 The deployment process will take just a couple of minutes.
 The GitHub Action will be added to your repository on GitHub, and run the deployment process, which includes running the build script from *package.json*.

-## Browsing your site and next steps
+## Browsing your site

 After a couple of minutes have passed, right click your new site in the Static Web Apps extension and select **Browse Site**.
 You can see your site live!

-You will receive a message on the site about [configuring your database](configuring-database.md), which is our next step!.

 > **NOTE**: You will notice the URL is set to a random couple of words followed by a hex value.
-Fortunately, you can [setup your own custom domain](https://docs.microsoft.com/azure/static-web-apps/custom-domain?WT.mc_id=academic-38860-chrhar).
+Fortunately, you can [setup your own custom domain](https://docs.microsoft.com/azure/static-web-apps/custom-domain?WT.mc_id=academic-41542-chrhar).

+## Making changes

+You've now deployed a website to the cloud!
+But of course no project is ever finished, and there will always be changes.
+Let's see how we can [make and deploy changes](4-deploy-updates.md).